Chapter Summary

 Immediate Context

-Jesus gives a final warning to the religious leaders before leaving the Temple.
+Jesus delivers a final public warning to the religious leaders before leaving the temple.

 Connections Across Scripture

-A parallel account of Jesus' teaching on the Mount of Olives.
+A parallel account of this same speech given by Jesus on the Mount of Olives.

-Another parallel account focusing on the destruction of Jerusalem and the end times.
+Another perspective on Jesus' words about the destruction of Jerusalem and the end times.

 Discussion Questions